MDLlife/explorer/README.md

 The server is written in golang.

-The golang server returns the static content from `dist/` and proxies a subset of the MDL (skycoin) node API.
+The golang server returns the static content from `dist/` and proxies a subset of the skycoin node API.

 ### Angular